hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = How to block hCaptcha scripts everywhere except specific page? =

-For instance, to block hCAptcha scripts everywhere except `contact` page, add the following code.
+For instance, to block hCaptcha scripts everywhere except `contact` page, add the following code.

 `
 /**